krathalan/apparmor-profiles/README.md

 Use the command line flag `--gpu-context=wayland` for Wayland support.
 Use the command line flag `--hwdec=auto` for nvdec (NVIDIA) and VA-API (Intel) hardware decoding.
 You can also tell `mpv` to always use these options [through a config file](https://mpv.io/manual/master/).

+### mutt
+You may need to add local changes to allow `mutt` to access your configuration files, if there are symlinks to somewhere other than inside `~/.config/mutt/`.

+This profile only has support for `micro` and `nano` for composing emails.
+Pull requests are welcome for other editors.

-### pass
+### pash
-You may need to add local changes to allow `pass` to access your password files and GNUPG files if they're somehwere other than `~/.password-store/` and `~/.gnupg/` respectively.
+You may need to add local changes to allow `pash` to access your password files and GNUPG files if they're somehwere other than `~/.local/share/pash/` and `~/.gnupg/` respectively.

 ### redshift
 This profile has been tested to work correctly on Xorg with the `redshift` repo package and on Sway with the `redshift-wlr-gamma-control` AUR package.